-A description of the valuation techniques used and key inputs to the valuations of investment properties as at 31 December 2022 is as follows:
+A description of the valuation techniques used and key inputs to the valuations of investment properties as at 31 December 2023 and 2022 is as follows:

-Property Valuation technique Significant inputs Sensitivity Plots of land Residual method Sales rate and discount rate Changes in micro and macro- economic conditions would cause a significant impact.
-Completed properties Income capitalisation method, discounted cashflow Capitalisation approach, annual market rent, discount rate Changes in multiple inputs could result in a significant impact on the value.
+Property Valuation technique Significant inputs Sensitivity Plots of land Residual method Sales rate and discount rate Changes in micro and macro economic conditions would cause a significant impact.
+Completed properties Income capitalisation method, discounted cashflow Capitalisation approach, annual market rent, discount rate Changes in multiple input could result in a significan impact on the value.
 Property under construction Income capitalisation method, discounted cashflow Capitalisation of construction costs incurred Changes in multiple inputs could result in a significant impact on the value.

-Details of rental income relating to investment properties are as follows:

-Details of reliant medine relating to investment properties are as ronows.
-2022 AED'000 2021 AED'000

-Rental income 1,527,938 46,726

-Direct operating costs 510,822 16,469
+Details of rental income relating to investment pro operties are as follows: 2023 2022 AED'000 AED'000 Rental income 2,180,487 1,527,938 Direct operating costs 833,568 510,822